-On May 1, 2014, the Company issued warrants to purchase 511,790 shares of Common Stock, at a price of \$3.75 per share of Common Stock, pursuant to the Private Placement described in detail below.
-The Company reviewed the issuance of warrants, done in conjunction with the financing closed on May 1, 2014, and determined that pursuant to ASC 480 and ASC 815, the warrants met the requirement to be classified as equity and were booked as Additional Paid-in Capital.
+On May 1, 2014, the Company issued warrants (the "PIPE Warrants") to purchase 511,790 shares of Common Stock, at a price of \$3.75 per share of Common Stock, pursuant to the Private Placement described in detail below.
+The Company reviewed the issuance of the PIPE Warrants, done in conjunction with the financing closed on May 1, 2014, and determined that pursuant to ASC 480 and ASC 815, the PIPE Warrants met the requirement to be classified as equity and were booked as Additional Paid-in Capital.
+All PIPE Warrants have expired.

-In conjunction with the issuance of \$5,550,000 in convertible debt on October 16, 2014, the Company issued two-year Warrants to purchase 258,998 shares of the Company's Common Stock, par value \$0.0001 per share pursuant to a securities purchase agreement.
-The warrants were valued at \$164,020 and were recorded as a discount to the fair value of the convertible notes.
-The Warrants are initially convertible into shares of the Company's Common Stock at an exercise price of \$8.25 per share.
+In conjunction with the issuance of \$5,550,000 in convertible debt on October 16, 2014, the Company issued two-year warrants (the "Debt Warrants") to purchase 258,998 shares of the Company's Common Stock, par value \$0.0001 per share pursuant to a securities purchase agreement.
+The Debt Warrants were valued at \$164,020 and were recorded as a discount to the fair value of the convertible notes.
+The Debt Warrants are initially convertible into shares of the Company's Common Stock at an exercise price of \$8.25 per share.
 The conversion and exercise prices are subject to adjustment in the event of certain events, including stock splits and dividends.
 The Company reviewed the instruments in the context of ASC 480 and determined that the convertible notes should be recorded as a liability and analyzed the conversion feature and bifurcation pursuant to ASC 815 and ASC 470, respectively, to determine that there was no beneficial conversion feature and that the conversion feature should not be bifurcated.
+All Debt Warrants have expired or been exercised.

-On January 29, 2015, the Company and certain of its subsidiaries entered into a series of Agreements including a Securities Purchase Agreement ("Fortress Purchase Securities Agreement") with DBD, an affiliate of Fortress, under which the Company issued a five-year warrant ("Fortress Warrant") to purchase 100,000 shares of the Company's Common Stock exercisable at \$7.44 per share, subject to adjustment.
-The Company reviewed the instruments in the context of ASC 480 and determined that the convertible notes should be recorded as a liability and analyzed the conversion feature and bifurcation pursuant to ASC 815 and ASC 470, respectively, to determine that the was no beneficial conversion feature and that the convertible notes and warrants should not be bifurcated.
+On January 29, 2015, the Company and certain of its subsidiaries entered into a series of Agreements including a Securities Purchase Agreement ("Fortress Securities Purchase Agreement") with DBD, an affiliate of Fortress, under which the Company issued a five-year warrant ("Fortress Warrant") to purchase 100,000 shares of the Company's Common Stock exercisable at \$7.44 per share, subject to adjustment.
+The Company reviewed the instruments in the context of ASC 480 and determined that the convertible notes should be recorded as a liability, the warrants should be recorded as equity and analyzed the conversion feature and bifurcation pursuant to ASC 815 and ASC 470, respectively, to determine that the was no beneficial conversion feature and that the conversion feature should not be bifurcated.